vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 (source: [Balancer](https://app.balancer.fi/#/ethereum/pool/0x5b3240b6be3e7487d61cd1afdfc7fe4fa1d81e6400000000000000000000037b))

 In this composable pool, DOLA has an amplification factor of [200](https://app.balancer.fi/#/ethereum/pool/0x5b3240b6be3e7487d61cd1afdfc7fe4fa1d81e6400000000000000000000037b), similar to the Curve metapool.
+The Inverse team had proposed in August 2022 to [increase the DOLA Curve pool A parameter from 100 to 450](https://gov.curve.fi/t/proposal-to-raise-a-parameter-on-dola-to-450/4204), although a more modest increase was ultimately agreed upon.

-The peg stability during normal operation is supported by a high amplification factor (i.e. [A = 200](https://curve.fi/#/ethereum/pools/factory-v2-176/deposit)) in both metapools.
+The peg stability during normal operation is strengthened by a high amplification factor (i.e. [A = 200](https://curve.fi/#/ethereum/pools/factory-v2-176/deposit)) in both metapools.
 This helps to keep the DOLA peg for a larger range of imbalance within the pool.
-However, a high amplification value does NOT protect against potential depegs during black swan events when confidence in the peg may evaorate.
-In such a case, higher amplification can lead to severely reduced liquidity as the pool balance reaches the shoulder of the bonding curve.
-Members of the Inverse team have made statements on concentrated liquidity in the Curve pool that demonstrate a common misunderstanding about the usefulness of amplification and incentives to support the peg. **Such mechanisms should never be relied upon as an assurance of a stablecoin's peg.**
+However, the amplification value constitutes a leveraged bet on peg stability, rather than an enforcement of the peg.
+In times of distress, higher amplification can lead to severely reduced liquidity as the pool balance reaches the shoulder of the bonding curve.

 # FiRM - Fixed Rate Market Protocol